Mauritanian ouguiya: Banknotes

 In 1973, notes were issued by the Central Bank of Mauritania (Banque Centrale de Mauritanie) in denominations of 100, 200 and 1,000 ouguiya.
 In 1974, a second series of notes was issued in the same denominations, with 500-ouguiya notes added in 1979.
 Banknotes have been printed by Giesecke & Devrient in Munich, starting with the second issue.

 New banknotes and new coins were introduced in 2004.
 These notes have completely new fronts and the vignettes on the backs have been redesigned to accommodate the reduction in size.
 The 2,000-ouguiya denomination is entirely new.

 All but the 100 and 200 ouguiya notes have the denomination expressed in Arabic numerals in a holographic patch at right front.
 The serial numbers for all denominations now appear horizontally at upper left and lower center, and vertically at far right, all formatted with a 2-character prefix, 7-digit serial number, and 1-character suffix.

-An entirely new 5,000-ouguiya denomination dated 28.11.2009 was introduced on 8 August 2010, followed by a redesigned 2,000-ouguiya note dated 28.11.2011 issued on 1 February 2012.
+An entirely new 5,000-ouguiya denomination dated 28 November 2009 was introduced on 8 August 2010, followed by a redesigned 2,000-ouguiya note dated 28 November 2011 issued on 1 February 2012.

 Second ouguiya (MRU)

-On December 5, 2017, the Central Bank of Mauritania announced a redenomination of its currency at a rate of 1:10.
+On 5 December 2017, the Central Bank of Mauritania announced a redenomination of its currency at a rate of 1:10.
 As part of the redenomination, a new series of coins were issued in denominations of 1 khoums (1/5 ouguiya), 1, 5, 10 and 20 ouguiya, with the latter being struck as a tri-metallic coin and a new series of banknotes in denominations of 50, 100, 200, 500 and 1,000 ouguiya.
 The new ouguiya banknotes issued for the redenomination are printed entirely in polymer.
-As a consequence of this change, the ISO Currency Codes for the ouguiya were amended to MRU / 929 and the existing codes of MRO / 478 were retired as per ISO 4217 Amendment Number 165 dated 14 Dec 2017.
+As a consequence of this change, the ISO Currency Codes for the ouguiya were amended to MRU / 929 and the existing codes of MRO / 478 were retired as per ISO 4217 Amendment Number 165 dated 14 December 2017.
 A 2 ouguiya coin was issued into circulation in 2018, serving as an intermediate denomination for the 1 and 5 ouguiya coins already in circulation.
-On November 28, 2021, the Central Bank of Mauritania issued a 20 ouguiya banknote, co-circulating with the coin of the same denomination in circulation.
+On 28 November 2021, the Central Bank of Mauritania issued a 20 ouguiya banknote, co-circulating with the coin of the same denomination in circulation.
+On 15 June 2023, the Central Bank of Mauritania issued a new 50 ouguiya banknote in celebration of 50 years of the circulation of the ouguiya in Mauritania, co-circulating with the previous banknote of the same denomination.